-D. YAHARA GOLF COURSE OPERATIONS
+E. YAHARA GOLF COURSE OPERATIONS

 The County is constructing the Facility on land formerly owned and operated by the City as a municipal golf course, the Yahara Hills Golf Course (the "Course").
 The Course is operated as an enterprise, under the City's Parks Division and the authority of the Parks Superintendent.
 Under the terms of separate intergovernmental agreements and leases, as the Facility is constructed and operations commence, the Course will be reduced from 36 holes, to 27 holes, to eventually 18 holes, all of which will operate directly adjacent to the western boundary of the Facility as it is developed and operations commence.
 The City intends to continue Course operations during the lifetime of the Facility, which, given the outdoor element of the activity and the specialized nature of the Course property, presents distinctive issues to the City and the County that must be addressed.
-Operational concerns relating the Course are therefore addressed where appropriate.

-E. PREVENTION OF NUISANCE CONDITIONS
+F. PREVENTION OF NUISANCE CONDITIONS

-The County agrees that it shall take whatever precautions are reasonably practicable to prevent and mitigate nuisance conditions.
-The County will publicize contact information of appropriate staff and maintain an online system for reporting the conditions and respond to the complaints pursuant to Article V of this Agreement.
-The County acknowledges that the Facility is subject to the City's noise control ordinance, MGO Sec.
-24.08, and shall maintain operations consistent with that ordinance.
+The County agrees that it shall take whatever precautions are feasible and reasonably practicable to prevent nuisance conditions.
+In the event that nuisance conditions occur, the County will publicize contact information of appropriate staff and maintain an online system for reporting the conditions and respond to the complaints pursuant to Article V of this Agreement.

-F. ODOR ABATEMENT
+G. ODOR ABATEMENT